marclafr/Digital-Wolves-Games/README.md

  - Lumber Camp (S)
  - Mining Camp (D)

+Towers:

+You will have 2 types of towers at the beginning of the game.
+Basic wood tower and basic bombard tower.
+On library you can investigate for upgrade our tower to different types of elementary towers.

+ - Wood Tower: Got normal damage, normal hp, normal range and rate of fire.
+ - Bombard Tower: Got a lot of damge, a lot of hp, less range than wood tower and heavy rate of fire.
+Elementary types of towers:

+ - Fire Tower: More damage than a wood tower, more health but less range.
+ - Ice Tower: Little more damage than wood tower, little more health and shoots freeze the enemies.
+ - Air Tower: Little bit more damage than wood tower, little bit more healt, more range than basic tower and more rate of fire.

+Same from bombards towers.

 Trophies:

 In order to make the player play more than once and make them feel that they are getting better and better in the game we will add some trophies to collect:
+SUPREME

+- Gate untouched.
+- Get X points or more.

+GOLD

+- Survive with 75% or more HP on townhall.
+- Get X points or less.

+PLAT/SILVER

+- Survive with 50% or more Hp on townhall.
+- Get X points or less.

+BRONZE

+- Survive with 25% or more Hp on townhall.
+- Get X points or less.

+WOOD

+- Get X points or less

+ Achievement

 - Win the game once.
- - Gate untouched.
+- Survive without any damage on townhall.(Gate untouched)
+- Survive 15 rounds without not damage to townhall.
+- Survive 10 rounds without damage to townhall.
+- Win the game without not damage to towers.
- - Completed wave 30.
+- Completed wave 5.
- - Completed wave 50.
+- Completed wave 10.
 - Complete all the investigations in one game.
 - Win the game without completing any investigation.
 - Get 50.000 gold in one game.
+- Win only using bombard towers.
+- Win with 1% or less HP on townhall.
+- Win only using bombard towers.
+- Get more than 50 resouces per second.
+- Create 100 units or more in one game.
+- Kill 35 units in 5 seconds.
+- Win 3 times in a row.

 God Mode:

-With number 1 we can build a tower wherever we like!
 With "B" you can do "fade to black".